Jennifer Doudna: Early life and education

 Jennifer Doudna was born February 19, 1964, in Washington, D.C., as the daughter of Dorothy Jane (Williams) and Martin Kirk Doudna.
 Her father received his Ph.D. in English literature from the University of Michigan, and her mother held a master's degree in education.
 When Doudna was seven years old, the family moved to Hawaii so her father could accept a teaching position in American literature at the University of Hawaii at Hilo.
 Doudna's mother earned a second master's degree in Asian history from the university and taught history at a local community college.

 Growing up in Hilo, Hawaii, Doudna was fascinated by its flora and fauna.
 Her father enjoyed reading about science and had books on popular science at home.
 When Doudna was in the sixth grade, he gave her a copy of James Watson's 1968 book on the discovery of the structure of DNA, The Double Helix, which was a major inspiration.
 Doudna also developed her interest in science and mathematics in school.

-While she attended Hilo High School, Doudna's interest in science was nurtured by her 10th-grade chemistry teacher, Jeanette Wong, whom she has routinely cited as a significant influence in sparking her nascent scientific curiosity.
+While she attended Hilo High School, Doudna's interest in science was encouraged by her 10th-grade chemistry teacher, Jeanette Wong, whom she has cited as a significant influence in her choice to pursue science.
 A visiting lecturer on cancer cells further encouraged her pursuit of science as a career choice.
 She spent a summer working in the University of Hawaii at Hilo lab of noted mycologist Don Hemmes and graduated from Hilo High School in 1981.

 Doudna was an undergraduate student at Pomona College in Claremont, California, where she studied biochemistry.
 During her freshman year, while taking a course in general chemistry, she questioned her own ability to pursue a career in science, and considered switching her major to French as a sophomore.
 However, her French teacher suggested she stay with science.
 Chemistry professors Fred Grieman and Corwin Hansch at Pomona had a major impact on her.
 She started her first scientific research in the lab of professor Sharon Panasenko.
 She earned her Bachelor of Arts degree in biochemistry in 1985.
 She chose Harvard Medical School for her doctoral study and earned a Ph.D. in biological chemistry and molecular pharmacology in 1989.
 Her Ph.D. dissertation was on a system that increased the efficiency of a self-replicating catalytic RNA and was supervised by Jack W. Szostak.